arnisoph/saltstack-sysctl-formula/README.rst

 sysctl-formula
 ==============

-Salt Stack Formula to modify kernel parameters using sysctl
+Salt Stack Formula to modify kernel parameters

 NOTICE BEFORE YOU USE
 =====================